onfocusio/kafkat/README.md

-  shutdown <broker id>                                                Gracefully remove leaderships from a broker (requires JMX). topics                                                              Print all topics. drain <broker id> [--topic <t>] [--brokers <ids>]                   Reassign partitions from a specific broker to other brokers.
+  shutdown <broker id>                                                Gracefully remove leaderships from a broker (requires JMX). topics                                                              Print all topics. drain <broker id> [--topic <t>] [--brokers <ids>]                   Reassign partitions from a specific broker to other brokers. verify-reassign reassign_YYYY-MM-DDThh:mm:ssZ.json                  Verify reassignment of partitions. verify-replicas  [--topics] [--broker <id>] [--print-details] [--print-summary] Check if all partitions in a topic have same number of replicas.
 ```

 ## Important Note